-Bloomer Telephone Company is proud to be recognized by NTCA-The Rural Broadband Association as a Certified Gig-Capable Provider for delivering gigabit broadband speeds and enabling technological innovation in our communities.
+Bloomer Broadband is proud to be recognized by NTCA-The Rural Broadband Association as a Certified Gig-Capable Provider for delivering gigabit broadband speeds and enabling technological innovation in our communities.

-In 2006, a project to convert from copper to fiber-to-the-home technology began and video entertainment capabilities were added.
-As of the Spring of 2017, 99% of the company’s residential and business customers are served by its gigabit fiber optic network technology.
+In 2006, a project to convert from copper to fiber-to-the-home internet technology began and video entertainment capabilities were added.
+And Bloomer Broadband continues to expand not only its service area, but also its speed offerings.

 To see where we're headed next, visit bloomer.net/progress or check out our internet page.

 Bloomer Broadband currently employs twelve people and is located at 1120 15th Avenue.